 You’ll complete either a three-credit mastery course or six-credit master's thesis in your second year.
 Mastery courses require you to demonstrate synthesis of the major theories, methods and approaches to inquiry and/or schools of practice necessary for entry into a particular career in information professions.
 Each mastery course has five to eight prerequisite courses that must be taken in advance of the mastery course.

-Five mastery courses are offered every year: Big Data Analytics, Digital Curation, Librarianship and Archival Practice, UX Research and Design, and User-Centered Agile Development.
+Six mastery courses are offered every year: Big Data Analytics, Capstone Projects in Librarianship and Archival Practice: Connecting Information and Communities, Capstone Projects in Librarianship and Archival Practice: Managing and Sustaining Collections, Digital Curation, UX Research and Design and User-Centered Agile Development.
 Other mastery courses may be offered based on demand and instructional availability.

 (Note: While mastery courses hold a prominent place in the curriculum and serve as a kind of capstone for the MSI degree, they are just like any other three-credit course on your transcript.
 The MSI is a single degree — no explicit indication of specialization or focus appears on the transcript, which only show course titles and grades.)